purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

                                 information about the selection made by the user.
 This object will contain data returned by the SharePoint's webservice.

+-   **inputPlaceholder**    :   *String.
+Optional.
+Default=Type and Pick.* <br />
+                                The text to appear in the HTML5 placeholder attribute of the input field.
+Since v2.1.

 Return Value